davidekete/Blog-API/README.md

-# NestJS Blog API
+# Blog API In NestJS📰.

-A simple Blog API with CRUD functionality built with NestJS.
+A simple Blog API with CRUD functionality built with Typescript(NestJS).

-## Technologies used
+## Technologies👨‍💻.

 - NestJS
+- REST APIs
-- Mongoose
+- MongoDB(Mongoose)

-## Features
+## Features 🦸

 - [x]  Create a new blog
 - [x]  Read an already existing blog